Posts Tagged ‘Equity’

 Download this article in the PDF format.

-Facebook’s Multi-Billion Dollar Tax Break
+Facebook’s Multi-Billion Dollar Tax Break on Executive Stock Options

-There has been a lot written recently about Facebook’s multi-billion dollar tax break from the tax deduction for the cost of executive stock options and share awards.
+blue boxesThere has been a lot written recently about Facebook’s multi-billion dollar tax break from the tax deduction for the cost of executive stock options and share awards.
 Stock awards such as these are taxed to executives as compensation based on their value at the time of exercise (options) or vesting (shares), and the employer gets a corresponding deduction for the compensation expense, even though no cash was expended.
 Facebook’s phenomenal growth in value from its private company days (when most of these grants were made) makes the resulting deduction very large, particularly compared to its operating income.
 The publicity regarding this little understood section of the tax code will likely lead to calls for limiting or eliminating these deductions.
 In our opinion, this is treating the symptom, not the disease.

 The fundamental problem is that in the eyes of the IRS, stock grants are treated as compensation by the employer rather than as an investment by the executive.
 In the example below we contrast tax treatment of a warrant issued by a company as a “sweetener” in a stock offering to a identical situation where a stock option is issued by the same company to an executive.
-In both instance we assume the option is priced at $10 (strike price), exercised at $20, and with the underlying share sold after one year at $24.
+In both instances, we assume the option is priced at $10 (strike price), exercised at $20, and with the underlying share sold after one year at $24.
 For simplicity, we assume corporate tax of 35%, individual tax of 40% and capital gains of 20%.

 Comparison of IRS Treatment: Investors vs. Employees